 VH-ARQ.
-Short S-25 Sunderland Mk III.
-(Hythe)
+Short S-25 Sunderland Mk III. c/n SB.3552.

 Built by Short Bros at Rochester, Kent as a Sunderland Mk III - October 1943

-Delivered to the R.A.F. at Wig Bay, Scotland as ML730 - October 18, 1943
+Delivered to the Royal Air Force at Wig Bay, Scotland as ML730 - October 18, 1943

 Departed Mount Batten - January 27, 1944

-Received by Qantas at Rose Bay, Sydney for overhaul prior to entering service - March 15, 1944
+Received by Qantas at Sydney (Rose Bay) for overhaul prior to entering service - March 15, 1944

-Ferried to No 2 F.B.R.D. at Rathmines - May 7, 1944
+Ferried to No 2 F.B.R.D. at Newcastle (Rathmines) - May 07, 1944

-Delivered to 40 Squadron R.A.A.F. at Townsville - as A26-1 - August 24, 1944
+Delivered to 40 Squadron R.A.A.F. at Townsville - August 24, 1944

 Stuck by Sunderland A26-5 at Port Morseby, suffering damage to starboard outer engine - August 29, 1944

-Repaired to re-enter service
+Repaired and returned to service

 Requisitioned by the Air Board for advertising War Loans - April 1945